 The coachee will separate the values in 3 columns: very important, important, not important (now, as values evolve as we do).

-Help the coachee choose 10 most important value and prioritise them from the most important to least important.
+The coach helps the coachee choose 10 most important value and prioritise them from the most important to least important.

-Discuss with the coachee the prioritisation, creating the “story” of the coachee’s dreams and desires, based on what they value.
+The coach discusses with the coachee the prioritisation, creating the “story” of the coachee’s dreams and desires, based on what they value.